woman covering her mouth

 Jawbone Recession

-If your jaw lacks the necessary bone tissue to support a dental implant.
+Your jaw may lack the bone tissue needed to support a dental implant.
 Without the required bone strength in your jaw, the titanium implants will not fuse to the jawbone properly.
 Your dentist may suggest bone grafting treatment to build more density in your jaw.

 Periodontal Disease